XP News from Elsewhere: November 12th, 2021

 Justin Bieber brings Justice to the metaverse

-The Hollywood Reporter: Justin Bieber is partnering with the metaverse concert platform Wave for a live show on Nov.
-18. Biebs’ movements and vocals will be captured in a studio, then translated into a live avatar for the virtual show.
-Beliebers at home can interact with him virtually and even “power up” his avatar (whatever that means).
+The Hollywood Reporter: In the first piece of XP news, Justin Bieber partnered with the metaverse concert platform Wave for a live show on Nov.
+18. Biebs’ movements and vocals will be captured in a studio, then translated into an avatar for the virtual show.
+Beliebers at home can interact with him virtually and even “power up” his avatar.
+Whatever that means.
 Artists like The Biebs and The Weeknd are investors in Wave, which is poised to be the leading next-generation concert producer as the metaverse becomes a hot new venue.
-And we’re keeping an eye on all of it …
+And we’re keeping an eye on all of it…

 Welcome back to the stage, Pop-Up Magazine